joanfx/wireshark-packet-analysis-lab/README.md

 ---

-## 2. Task 2: Basic Filtering and Packet Layers
+## 2. Task 2: TCP/IP Layer Analysis & Handshake Verification

 This task focused on using the first filter and inspecting the deep structure of a single packet.